Jun 2, 2020

 Are you a senior?
 Recently retired?
 Over 50?
 Most insurance companies offer discounts to retirees, seniors, and mature drivers over 50 with good driving records.
 In some cases you could save up to 10%.

-However, even though insurers offer a loyalty discount, it’s still a good idea to compare car insurance quotes to see if cheaper rates are offered by other insurers.
+However, even though insurers offer a loyalty discount, it’s still a good idea to compare quotes to see if better rates are offered by other insurers.

 Are you a full time student between the age of 16 and 25?
 If you have good grades, your insurer may reward you with a discount of up to 10%.
 You may need to provide a report card or transcript to qualify.